CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/revision-based-picking.md

 - If the Revision Code is unique (not default), the system displays only batches with that specific Revision Code.

 ---
-By incorporating Revision-Based Picking and Backflushing, manufacturers can ensure materials are selected accurately, minimizing errors and maintaining consistency throughout production.
-This feature enhances inventory control, reduces waste, and improves traceability, leading to a more efficient manufacturing process.